-Is oatmeal good for diabetics?
-Absolutely!
-It helps to regulate blood sugar levels because of its low glycemic index and high content of fiber.
-It also improves insulin sensitivity and may help to prevent diabetes.
-But in addition oatmeal provides more benefits than just for diabetes.
-I’ll let you know all the benefits of oatmeal.
+If you love oatmeal, you’ll want to know is oatmeal good for diabetes?
+I’m happy to let you know that it helps to regulate blood sugar levels because of its low glycemic index and high content of fiber.
+Oatmeal also improves insulin sensitivity and may help to prevent diabetes.
+But in addition it provides more benefits than just for diabetes.
+We will discuss all the benefits of oatmeal.
 This is one powerful super food!

 Consuming foods that are high in nutrients and fiber but are also low in sugar and unhealthy fat such as oatmeal will help with your blood sugar levels.
 You want to control your portion size of course and have a cup of cooked oatmeal which contains 30 grams of carbs.
 It may give you a reduction for the need for insulin injections.
 It also is an excellent source for long term energy and aids in regulating digestion.

 What You Should & Should Not Add to Oatmeal

 You can add nuts, berries, and cinnamon to your oatmeal.
 It’s better to choose either Irish or steel cut oats because they contain higher amounts of soluble fiber and that results in lowering blood sugar levels.
 Cinnamon contains anti-inflammatory properties, is packed with antioxidants and can help you lower your risk of heart disease and improve insulin sensitivity.
 That works for me!

 I like to add berries, especially blueberries because that have nutrients that are healthy and beneficial along with antioxidants as well.
 They also add that sweet taste in a natural way without all the unnecessary sugars.